BlackThreatt/Oversight/README.md

 #### Second Step

-Now  that we have docker and docker-compose properly installed , we open the terminal and we get to the docker directory in our project :
+2)  Now  that we have docker and docker-compose properly installed , we open the terminal and we get to the docker directory in our project :

         $- cd ~/Workspace/Siem/ELK/docker-elk/

 #### Third Step

-Next we build the ELK Stack and start it with the following command :
+3) Next we build the ELK Stack and start it with the following command :

         $- docker-compose up -d

 **This step might take somewhile :**

-Now we check the health of our elk stack , to do this we need to type the following command:
+4) Now we check the health of our elk stack , to do this we need to type the following command:

         $- docker ps

 **We should see 3 running containers , one for Elasticsearch , one for Logstash and the last one for Kibana .**

-Now we can open the Kibana dashbord , in order to do this , go to your internet browser and type the following address :
+5) Now we can open the Kibana dashbord , in order to do this , go to your internet browser and type the following address :

         http://localhost:5601

  **This should display the Kibana login page , now user the username "elastic" and the password "changeme" to access the dashboard .**

+6) Once the Kibana interface opens , you should be able to access the dashbords and all the graphics areas .
+    - now we need to load the dashboard config we make in this prototype , in order to do so go to the left menu and scroll down to the management icon , then under Kibana section , click on "Saved Objects".
+    - On the top right corner of the interface , click on the "Import" Button.
+    -The import widget will open up , then click on import again , you'll be asked to choose a file go to the project directory (~/Workspace/Siem/ELK/docker-elk/elasticsearch/config/) and choose "export.ndjson".
+    Make sure the "automatically overwrite all saved objects" option is enabled , and then click on the bottom left blue "Import" Button
+    - Now you have the dashboards configured , go ahead and click on the "Dashboards" option in the left menu and choose "Oversight Dashboard" choose the "This Week" filter and apply it .

 # Execution

 Run **Siem.py**.

-Kibana configuration

 # Screenshots

+7) At this level you should be seeing the indexed information appearing in the different graphs , go ahead and play with the parameters as much as you want .. !